tqvarnst/cdi-camel/README.md

-clientcache
+Camel CDI Integration
 ========================

 What is it?
 -----------

-This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss Enterprise Application Platform 6 or JBoss AS 7.1.

-This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
-It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.
+This is a sample project for Apache Camel and CDI Integration JBoss EAP 6.

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.
+All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better and JBoss Enterprise Application Platform 6

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.1.

 Configure Maven
 ---------------

-If you have not yet done so, you must [Configure Maven](../README.html/#mavenconfiguration) before testing the quickstarts.
+Configure your settings.xml with the example in example-settings.xml or build with  "-s example-settings.xml"

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7.1
+Start JBoss Enterprise Application Platform 6
 -------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.